coderefinery/manuals/chat.md

 - #jobs : Share open job positions that others here might find interesting too
 - #greetings : New joiners are recommended to introduce themselves here, so we can welcome you.
 Other greetings/thanks also welcome!
 - #coderefinery : CodeRefinery organization: about the team, project, strategy, CodeRefinery Gitlab
-- #nordic-rse : Nordic Research Software Engineers: members and general discussion about research software.
+- #nordic-rse : Nordic Research Software Engineers: General discussion about research software and related topics.
-- #random : Memes, jokes, animal pictures, whatever makes you smile :)
+- #random : Memes, jokes, animal pictures, whatever makes you smile or does not fit any other channel :)
-- #general : Ideas, TIL (today I learned), discussions, tech stuff that do not fit any other channel
+- #general : Ideas, TIL/W (today I learned/watched), general discussions, tech stuff, ...
 - #help : Community support.
 Ask questions related to anything about the topics on this chat (CodeRefinery, RSE, scientific software and data, HPC,...)
 - #lessons :  Discussions about CodeRefinery (and other) lessons.
 There's usually one topic per lesson and other related things.